-Hide the Lesson from your students using the Differentiation controls on the Lessons page.
+Hide the Lesson from your students using the availability controls on the Lessons page.
 If you are not familiar with hiding and releasing Lessons, click here.

-This method will allow your students to still see the Lesson and their responses, but it will remove the answers from their view and also lock the Lesson so they cannot make any changes.
+This method will allow your students to still see the Lesson and their responses, but it will remove the answers and model answers from their view, and it will also lock the Lesson so they cannot make any changes.
 This is helpful if your students need to be able to access the Lesson for reference or revision.
 Watch the video or read more below.

 This is a two-step process: